James C. Hopkins

 • Many Threads: Invisible Children of Nepal (The Ikuta Press, 2012)

-(Scrolls is posted as "an experimental work in progress" in Jerome Rothenberg's
+• Available from Amazon online stores.
+(Scrolls is posted as "an experimental work in prrogress" in Jerome Rothenberg's

 Poems and Poetics.)